 I was proud to hear The Orwell Society screened the documentary on the Isle of Jura where Orwell wrote his masterpiece ‘Nineteen Eighty Four’.

-How long do you plan to keep the blog going ?
-I suppose I’ll keep going until the juice runs out.
+So far I’m proud at the success of the blog – can’t smile wide enough, and I suppose I’ll keep going until the juice runs out.

 Check out the You Tube channel : ALIKIVI – YouTube